gumyr/build123d/docs/assemblies.rst

 Create the Assembly Compound
 ****************************

-Creation of the assembly is done by simply creating a ``Compound`` object and assigning appropriate ``parent`` and ``children`` attributes as shown here:
+Creation of the assembly is done by simply creating a :class:`~direct_api.Compound` object and assigning appropriate ``parent`` and ``children`` attributes as shown here:

 .. literalinclude:: tutorial_joints.py
-    :lines: 289-290
+    :start-after: [Create assembly]
+    :end-before: [Display assembly]

-To display the topology of an assembly ``Compound``, the :meth:`~direct_api.Shape.show_topology` method can be used as follows:
+To display the topology of an assembly :class:`~direct_api.Compound`, the :meth:`~direct_api.Shape.show_topology` method can be used as follows:

 .. literalinclude:: tutorial_joints.py
-    :lines: 293-295
-    :emphasize-lines: 3
+    :start-after: [Display assembly]
+    :end-before: [Add to the assembly by assigning the parent attribute of an object]

 which results in: